UK fire regulations for façades

 Send us an e-mail to email@example.com and we can discuss with you how to optimize the fire safety in your façade projects.

-To give assurances to the MHCLG, independent tests have been carried out by Stamisol Safe One to ensure the compliance and competence of the façade membrane in Euroclass A2 when fitted.
-Part of the Dame Judith Hackett review was to ensure that independent testing of fire control products took place, that the competence of installers was recognised and that the golden thread of design through to installation and sign-off took place.
+Stamisol are lobbying the MHCLG and the IRG to change the materials exemptions section within Approved Document B for new buildings, where vertical membranes are called for within architectural designs.
+To give assurances to all parties responsible for ADB updates, independent tests have been carried out internally and by the FPA to ensure the compliance and competence of the façade membrane.
+Part of the Dame Judith Hackett review was to recommend and ensure that independent testing of fire control products was carried out with a DoP.
+That the competence of installers utilising compliant products, was imposed and that the “golden thread” of design, installation and building sign-off took place.

 Statements of official authorities